natanaeljr/esp32-I2Cbus/README.md

 void scanner();
 ```

+Each method have an optional custom timeout for that specific call, if this value is not passed (default `-1`) or is `< 0`, it will use the default timeout.
+You can change the default timeout by calling `setTimeout(ms)`.

+@see header file for more notes and descriptions.

 ## Menuconfig

-You can change some library settings in menuconfig under components and I2Cbus.
+You can change some settings (for debugging) in menuconfig under components and I2Cbus.

 ![menuconfig-I2Cbus](https://raw.githubusercontent.com/natanaeljr/gh-assets/master/I2Cbus-esp32/menuconfig1.png "Menuconfig I2Cbus")

 ---

+See also: SPIbus library https://github.com/natanaeljr/SPIbus-esp32

-Copyright © 2017 Natanael Josue Rabello, _natanael.rabello@outlook.com_
+Copyright © 2017 Natanael Josue Rabello [_natanael.rabello@outlook.com_]